gairodev/prosper-isd-lunch-calendars/README.md

-## Windsong Elementary Lunch Calendar (Nutrislice → iCal)
+## Prosper ISD Lunch Calendars (Nutrislice → iCal)

-This repository generates an iCalendar (.ics) file with Windsong Elementary lunch menus by fetching data from the Nutrislice API and converting each school day’s menu into an all‑day calendar event.
+This repository generates iCalendar (.ics) files for all Prosper ISD schools by fetching data from the Nutrislice API and converting each school day’s lunch menu into an all‑day calendar event.

-The output file `windsong_lunch.ics` is committed back to the repo on a schedule, so anyone can subscribe to the calendar via a stable URL.
+Each school gets its own `.ics` file in `docs/`, and the GitHub Pages site at `docs/index.md` provides a simple selector so parents can subscribe to their school’s lunch calendar via a stable URL.

 ### What this repo does

+- Discovers all Prosper ISD schools from Nutrislice.
-- Fetches lunch menus from Nutrislice for a rolling one‑year window starting today.
+- Fetches lunch menus for a rolling one‑year window starting today.
-- Creates one all‑day event per date.
-The event description lists the menu items.
+- Creates one all‑day event per date; the description lists the menu items.
+- Writes an `.ics` per school to `docs/<school-slug>_lunch.ics`.
+- Writes/refreshes `docs/index.md` with a list of schools and subscribe links.
-- Writes the result to `windsong_lunch.ics` at the repo root.
+- Optionally maintains a legacy `windsong_lunch.ics` at repo root for continuity.
-- A GitHub Actions workflow runs weekly and on demand to refresh the file and commit updates.

 ## Quick start (local)